 About the Department

 The Department’s primary educational mission is to offer challenging liberal arts degree programs that include the personal and professional practices and the social contexts of communication, mass communication, and journalism.
 Through the study of human communication we seek to understand and to improve the human condition.
-The Department fulfills this liberal arts mission through its undergraduate programs in Communication, Mass Communication, and Journalism, and through its graduate programs in Communication and Mass Communication.
+The Department fulfills this liberal arts mission through its undergraduate programs in Communication, Media Studies, and Journalism, and through its graduate programs in Communication and Media Studies.

 The Department is happy to share the exciting things our alumni are up to since graduation.
 Click here to see our Q+A alumni profiles.

 To read about our department history, click here.